 Announced by President Obama in 2012, the Deferred Action for Childhood Arrivals (DACA) program, provides qualifying immigrants - also known as "DREAMers" - protection from deportation and work permits for at least two years.
 Yet the fee for DACA, which is nearly $500 dollars, prevents many of our DREAMers from applying for these benefits.
 And that’s where the Hispanic Federation comes in.
 Over the past three years, HF has been working with its network of immigrant service providers to identify and help offer deserving DREAMers with scholarships to cover the DACA application fee.
 To date, hundreds of our undocumented youth have received HF’s DACA scholarships.
 And we’re committed to help uplift many more DREAMers through this program.

 Due to limited funding available, HF is only able to support youth identified as eligible by its network of immigrant service providers.

-To learn more about DACA eligibility, click here.
+To learn more about the DACA Scholarship Program, click here.

 Para aprender más sobre su elegibilidad de DACA, haga clic aquí.

 Legal services can become a costly process.
 Not only is the filing fee associated with each application expensive but add on legal fees and the bill quickly adds up.
 For many immigrants this is a major obstacle to taking the next steps to naturalize or even renew their green card.
 For this very reason the Hispanic Federation wants to ensure every eligible immigrant has access to free legal services.
 We are assisting low-income community members from the tri-state area with determining if they qualify for the fee waiver in addition to providing application assistance free of charge.